At Our Fingertips

 The Stones of Campo Santo Stefano

-The few chemists that had a license to make it, had to do it on a certain day of the year in the open and under the scrutiny of the public and state officials.
+The few chemists that had a license to make it, had to do it on a certain day of the year in the open and under the scrutiny of the state officials and the public.
 The ingredients, over sixty in all, included the flesh of vipers (boiled and made into a paste), opium, herbs, roots, barks, honey and Malvasia wine.
-At its peak Venice produced 600,000 pounds of teriaca, most of which was exported to the rest of Europe and Asia.
+At its peak Venice produced 600,000 pounds of teriaca, most of which was exported to the rest of of the world.

 Above: Campo S. Stefano, paving stones.
 Right: Making Teriaca by the Rialto Bridge.
 The apothecary Alla Testa d'Oro (The Golden Head) used to be in that location.